 If you’re using a macro lens, the DOF will still be shallow, even if you set your aperture to f/8.

-Why don’t you use a smaller aperture (f/16), you ask?
-Well, a smaller aperture would, in fact, place the entire subject in focus.
+Why can’t you simply use a smaller aperture (f/16) to create a deeper depth of field?
+Well, a smaller aperture would, indeed, place much more of the subject in focus.

 Step 2.
 Compose your image by framing your subject.
 Your subject needs to extend away from you/the camera somewhat.

-NB: Between 6 and 30 images are best for optimal focus.
+NB: Between 6 and 30 images are best for optimal sharpness.